tomuxmon/xml-mut/readme.md

 ### include command

-You can consult how to use include command with a `help` call:
+You can consult how to use the include command with a `help` call:

 ```bash
 xml-mut-cli include --help